rupandut/business-card/README.md

 # business-card
-This is a Project to create a simple Business Card using HTML5 and CSS3 for beginners.I have created this project by referring and learning from **freecodecamp.org**.
+This is my second Project to create a simple Business Card using HTML5 and CSS3 for beginners.I have created this project by referring and learning from **freecodecamp.org**.
 Below is the youtube URL for the tutorial video: https://www.youtube.com/watch?v=a_iQb1lnAEQ&list=PLWKjhJtqVAbnSe1qUNMG7AbPmjIG54u88&index=7